Netherdale, Queensland: History

-The line and the stations was were closed in 1977 as part of the overall closure of the Mackay Railway.
+The line and the stations were closed in 1977 as part of the overall closure of the Mackay Railway.

 The Netherdale State School opened on 24 January 1914, having been originally proposed to be called the Eungella Range State School.
 It closed on 31 December 1963.

-On 21 April 1928 there was a stump capping ceremony for the Netherton Methodist Church.
+On 21 April 1928, there was a stump capping ceremony for the Netherton Methodist Church.
 On Saturday 6 June 1928 the church was officially opened.

 Netherdale was within the Shire of Mirani until the shire was amalgamated into the Mackay Region in 2008.